 Once SD DOE receives all applications, it employs a rigorous peer review process:

-Using several avenues (email groups, administration and teacher newsletters, etc.); the RFP is announced to those who may be interested, about how to apply to review 21st CCLC grant applications.

-A team of reviewers is determined by using a rubric to score applications.
-Consideration is given to areas such as expertise, geographic location, availability, recommendations, possible conflict of interest, etc.
+Reviewers are chosen with consideration given to areas such as expertise, availability, possible conflict of interest, etc.

 After the grant application deadline, SD DOE conducts a preliminary check of the grantee applications to ensure that all requirements have been met

-DOE conducts training with the selected reviewers to ensure a consistent review process.
+DOE may conduct virtual or in-person training with the selected reviewers to ensure a consistent review process.
 This allows reviewers to gain a shared understanding of the on-line review process and expectations.
 Reviewers continue the process off site.

 Once the review process is finished, the scores from all the reviewers are calculated and the applicants that have scored highest are verified.

-Grants management conducts a pre-award risk-assessment of all grantees.
-They review each applicant’s budget material and other fiscal information to determine if the grantee has the fiscal capacity to receive a grant.
+Grants management conducts a pre-award risk-assessment.
+They review budget material and other fiscal information to determine if the grantee has the fiscal capacity to receive a grant.

-Information on the determination of which applications will be awarded a 21st CCLC grant is sent to the Governor’s office and the Governor sends a letter of congratulations to each of those grantees.

 When the peer review process is complete, SD DOE reviews the scores and awards the grants to those that scored the highest, provided that the grantee meets SD DOE’s required fiscal capacity to manage the grant.
+Information on the determination of which applications will be awarded a 21st CCLC grant is sent to the Secretary’s office and the Secretary sends a letter of congratulations to each of those grantees.

 Title V, Part B, Subpart 2: Rural and Low-Income School Program